RayIchigo/websites/README.md

 # websites
 This project contains a basic two-page website built using HTML.
-The pages are linked together for navigation, and the site is hosted locally using XAMPP as the server environment.
+The pages are linked together, and the site is hosted locally using XAMPP as the server environment.

 ##  How to Run the Website Locally